adir1/adir1hugo/content/posts/2023-hello-world-again/index.md

 {{< typeit tag=h3 lifeLike=true breakLines=true >}}
 Writing about Life, Technology and The Universe!
 {{< /typeit >}}
 As you notice, the site is vastly improved!
-I was eyeing [JamStack](https://jamstack.org/) for several years, but it is such a major departure from WordPress architecture, that I was hesitant.
+I was eyeing [JamStack](https://jamstack.org/) for several years, but it is such a major departure from WordPress architecture that I was hesitant.
 The process was every bit as painful as I thought, but it is Worth It!
 Initially I tried to use Gatsby, but I couldn't find theme to my liking.
 So I continued the search and ended up with Hugo, and amazing [Blowfish](https://nunocoracao.github.io/blowfish/) theme.

 A quick recap of the years since the last post: